City-of-Vantaa-SmartLab/CultureEvents/README.md

 _Note: only committed changes are going to be deployed._

+Please note that environment variables defined in Beanstalk environment configuration must be also defined in docker-compose.yml.
+Furthermore, values in docker-compose.yml override those set in Beanstalk environment configuration.

 ### Deploy a new version to the development environment

 - Run `eb use kulttuuriliput-dev` to switch to the development environment